-- 001 Standby master controller in master frame - 002 Standby master controller in first slave frame - 003 Standby master controller in second slave frame - 004 Standby master controller in third slave frame - 005 Standby master controller in fourth slave frame n/a indicates there is not a standby master controller card inserted in any slot.
+- 001 Standby master controller in master frame - 002 Standby master controller in first slave frame - 003 Standby master controller in second slave frame - 004 Standby master controller in third slave frame - 005 Standby master controller in fourth slave frame Slot Column n/a - indicates there is not a standby master controller card inserted in any slot.
+Right or Left - indicates which of the two (2) available master controller card slots the standby controller is currently using.